mdn/content/files/en-us/web/api/serviceworkerregistration/backgroundfetch/index.md

 The **`backgroundFetch`** property of the
 {{domxref("ServiceWorkerRegistration")}} interface returns a reference to a
-{{domxref("BackgroundFetchManager")}} object, which can be used to initiate background fetch operations
+{{domxref("BackgroundFetchManager")}} object, which can be used to initiate background fetch operations.

 ## Value